clementchadebec/pyraug/README.md

 ## Using Pyraug's Pipelines

-Pyraug also provides two pipelines that may be uses to either train a model on your own data or generate new data with a pretrained model.
+Pyraug provides two pipelines that may be used to either train a model on your own data or generate new data with a pretrained model.

 **note**: These pipelines are independent of the choice of the model and sampler.
-Hence, they can be used even if you want to access to more advanced feature such as defining your own autoencoding architecture.
+Hence, they can be used even if you want to access to more advanced features such as defining your own autoencoding architecture.

 ### Launching a model training